kartik-v/bootstrap-fileinput/README.md

 bootstrap-fileinput
 ====================

 An enhanced HTML 5 file input for Bootstrap 3.x with file preview for images and text, multiple selection, and more.
 This plugin is inspired by [this blog article](http://www.abeautifulsite.net/blog/2013/08/whipping-file-inputs-into-shape-with-bootstrap-3/) and [Jasny's File Input plugin](http://jasny.github.io/bootstrap/javascript/#fileinput).
 The plugin enhances these concepts and simplifies the widget initialization with simple HTML markup on a file input.
-It also offers support for multiple file preview and previewing both images and text types.
+It also ofileclearers support for multiple file preview and previewing both images and text types.

 ![File Input Screenshot](https://lh6.googleusercontent.com/-2niyujIaat0/UyqzA_78OQI/AAAAAAAAADE/f6IJkr11uA8/w666-h418-no/fileinput-screenshot.jpg)